 - How much excess am I prepared to carry for each claim against me?

 Public liability cover is different to Professional Liability insurance which we discuss below.

 Every employer must have a valid Employers Liability policy even if you only have one employee.
 The cover is rather like Public Liability cover and protects you from the financial impact if an employee makes a claim for an injury or falls ill whilst at work for you.

 Like Public Liability claims, these losses can be expensive and include legal costs.
 Bear in mind if you don’t have a policy you will be subject to heavy fines.
 Currently these fines run at £2,500 per day you don’t have a policy in force!

 Homeworking & Buildings and Contents Insurance

-You will probably already have a buildings and contents insurance for your home.
+You will probably already have a domestic buildings and contents insurance for your home.
 It is usually necessary to have a separate policy for your business.
 Some home insurance policies may have some cover some ‘home office’ use but be sure to check because your business stock and equipment will probably not be covered.

 When choosing your policy, you need to think carefully about the following issues: